MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ### Refrigerant System

 The refrigerant cycle comprises compressor, condenser, chiller expansion valve (EV1), evaporator expansion value (EV2), chiller, and evaporator.
-More information regarding the refrigerant cycle is available at [2].

 The refrigerant flow is driven by the compressor, which is connected to the HV electrical network.
 The refrigerant flow continues to the condenser where heat is dissipated to the air.
 The air flow